-Project Server 2010 has folded into the same system that manages the existing portfolio of work the ability to review new incoming work and compare that directly with the existing workload, by resources
+Project Server 2010 has folded into the same system that manages the existing portfolio of work the ability to review new incoming work and compare it directly with the existing workload, by resources.

-This is significant as the evaluation and review of demand management of future approved work with the existing work now enables an organization to understand the cost and the work impact directly and to prioritize the start or the staffing needs directly to the work both coming and in the pipeline.
+This ability is significant.
+The evaluation and review of demand management of future approved work with existing work enables organizations to see the impact of cost and work on a project, and by extension, the portfolio.
+As a result, these organizations are able to effectively prioritize the start time of projects within the portfolio and manage the organization’s staffing needs both within the context of the current workload and work in the pipeline.

-In 2009, we supported a customer in developing a project office and implementation of Microsoft technology, in their efforts to manage, track and get a handle on more than $300 million worth of projects each year.
-This customer, due to economic stimulus funds wanted to increase the number projects to over $600 million a year.
-The issue was that just because projects were approved and contractors and staff were aligned to do the work, that workload and their infrastructure was still not getting the work accomplished, causing a backlog of projects that would continue to compound as more work was approved.
+In 2009, we supported a customer in developing a project office and implementation of Microsoft technology to manage, track, and get a handle on more than $300 million worth of projects each year.
+This customer, due to economic stimulus funds, wanted to increase the number projects to over $600 million a year.
+The issue was that just because projects were approved and contractors and staff were lined up to do the work, workload and infrastructure was still not getting the work accomplished, causing a backlog of projects that would continue to compound as more work was approved.

-In today’s evolving market, many companies, agencies and businesses are driving to get key projects completed in a timely manner, not only to be first to market, but also to realize the business value placed by senior management.
-As in the example above, the need for clearly understanding both capacity and demand is critical before projects are started as well as during and after a project has been completed.
-Just because a project crosses the finish line, there should be a tie back to the ROI (Return On Investment) ensuring that it delivered the product as requested, not just delivering a project that may have features or functionality scuttled to make a deadline.
+In today’s evolving market, many companies, agencies, and businesses are driving to get key projects completed in a timely manner, not only to be first to market but also to realize the business value that senior management established.
+As in the example just mentioned, the need to clearly understand both capacity and demand is critical before projects are started as well as during and after a project has been completed.
+When a project crosses the finish line, there should be a tie back to the return on investment (ROI) ensuring that it delivered the product as requested, not a project with features or functionality scuttled to make a deadline.

-In today’s growing business and tightly competitive market, the company or organization that has the ability to manage, view, forecast and be adaptive to this type of business intelligence metrics will find a significant competitive advantage.
+In today’s growing business and tightly competitive market, the company or organization that has the ability to manage, view, forecast, and adapt to these types of BI metrics will find a significant competitive advantage.

 Information: What Fuels a PMO’s Success?

-One of the core functional outputs of a Project Management Office (PMO) is its ability to standardize and measure key metrics across projects.
-This means that project information needs to be uniform and measured.
-This information can cover costs, resources, work, planned, actuals for scope, schedule and budget.
+One of the core functional outputs of a PMO is its ability to standardize and measure key metrics across projects.
+In order to do this, project information must be uniform and measured.
+This information can cover costs, resources, work, planned, actuals for scope, schedule, and budget.

-In Project Server 2010, all of this information can be tied to a project’s schedule and its collaboration portal or workspace, (a SharePoint site).
-When combined in a uniform manner in an enterprise based server system, it enables a PMO to not only be able to measure key information about a single project, but to review the entire portfolio of information about all projects and establish business intelligence reporting and trends about key data points or metrics within the project office’s managed work portfolio
+In Project Server 2010, all of this information can be tied to a project’s schedule and its collaboration portal or workspace (a SharePoint site).
+When combined in a uniform manner in an enterprise-based server system, it enables a PMO not only to measure key information about a single project but to review the entire portfolio of information about all projects and establish BI reporting and trends about key data points or metrics within the project office’s managed work portfolio.